 Having a staycation instead?
 Revamp your garden with these backyard garden design and landscape ideas for a cozy and comfy summer vacation at home!

-Editor’s Note: This post was originally published in May 2016 and has been updated for quality and relevancy.
+Editor’s Note: This post was originally published in May 2016 and was updated in April 2020 for quality and relevancy.